outdreamer/build-a-cure/docs/tasks/implementation_examples/systematize_solution_automation.md

 		- problem/solution structures (like 'solution success cause' or 'error structures')
 		- interface structures (and specifically useful interface structures) (like 'optimization', 'cross-interface', or 'trade-off' structures)
 	- various interface query implementation variables (like 'origin interface that the query starts from')

+These variables fit together according to various rules (like 'rules describing how various function types fit together for different intents or for interaction layers').

+Some example solutioin automation variable configuration for various relevant functions, attributes & structures follows, followed by some example solution automation workflow variables (some of which was referenced in other applications).

-## solution automation variable fit summary
+Solution automation variable fit summary

 	1. problem/solution structures